Beauvais to Charles de Gaulle: Every Way to Make the Transfer (2026 Guide)

 Is there a direct train from Beauvais to Charles de Gaulle?

-No. You'll need to take a regional train into Paris Nord (Gare du Nord) and then the RER B onward to CDG — the whole connection takes roughly 1 hour 55 minutes to 2 hours 30 minutes.
+By no means—you have to take a regional train to Paris Nord (Gare du Nord) and then switch on to the RER B in order to get to CDG; the entire journey takes about one hour fifty to two hours thirty.

 How long does the drive from Beauvais to CDG actually take?

-Under normal conditions, about 55 to 90 minutes via the A16 and A1.
-Weekday rush hour near the A1/CDG interchange can add 20 to 40 minutes on top of that.
+Normally, it takes about 55 to 90 minutes to get there using the A16 and A1; during weekday rush hour near the A1/CDG junction, add an extra 20 to 40 minutes.

 Does the FlixBus run every day?

-No — the direct Beauvais Sud to CDG service operates six days a week rather than daily, so it's worth checking the current schedule against your travel date before relying on it.
+Not at all—the direct flight from Beauvais Sud to CDG runs six days a week, not every day, so it's a good idea to check the current timetable against your travel date before relying on it.

 Is a private transfer worth it for a solo traveller?

 If your budget is tight and your connection window is generous, the bus or train can work fine solo.
-Where a private transfer earns its keep is tight connections, luggage, or travelling with anyone else — the per-vehicle price stops being a premium and starts being the practical choice.
+A private transfer earns its keep on tight connections, with luggage, or when travelling with anyone else — the per-vehicle price stops being a premium and starts being the practical choice.

 Which CDG terminal will I be dropped at?